ginabethrussell/ministerconnect/README.md

 ## 📸 User Journey Screenshots

-Below are example views from the MinisterConnect backend and frontend:
+Below are example views from the MinisterConnect frontend:

 <!-- Screenshot paths will be updated after user flow testing -->